telerik/kendo-themes/packages/nouvelle/README.md

 ### SCSS Variables

 Kendo UI Nouvelle Theme provides many variables for customization.
-There are variables that control globally used theme colors like `$primary`, `$secondary`, `$success`, `$error` etc.; variables for all components such as `$component-text`, `$component-bg`; as well as variables for individual components such as `$grid-bg`, `$combobox-text`, `$tabstrip-font-size` and so on.
+There are variables that control globally used theme colors like `$primary`, `$secondary`, `$success`, `$error` etc.; variables for all components such as `$component-text`, `$component-bg`; as well as variables for individual components such as `$grid-bg`, `$tabstrip-font-size` and so on.

 Most component variables link to higher abstracted generic variables.
-For instance, the background of the grid component can be customized both from `$component-bg` and `$grid-bg`, with the latter ferrencing the former.
+For instance, the background of the grid component can be customized both from `$component-bg` and `$grid-bg`, with the latter referencing the former.

 We have more than 2000 variables, so it's hard to list them all.
 We've tried to make variable names as coherent as possible.
 For instance, all variables ending in `-bg` control background color; all variables ending in `-text` control text color.